-There is some positive news in China where case numbers have been dropping significantly and factories are anticipating the return of workers and a move back towards full production.
-However, heavy reliance on the mainland for mass production of consumer goods has left global markets counting the cost of limited supply chain options and the difficulty of maintaining stability in the face of this major shock to the highly globalized economy.
+There is some positive news in China.
+Numbers have been dropping significantly.
+Factories are anticipating the return of workers and a move back towards full production.
+But, there is still heavy reliance on the mainland for mass production.
+This situation has left global markets counting the cost of limited supply chain options.
+Thus, the difficulty of maintaining stability in the face of this significant shock to the highly globalized economy.

-And with full factory production still a work-in-progress in China, there is a potentially greater economic threat looming due to a sudden fall in consumer demand in countries around the world.
+And with full factory production still a work-in-progress in China, there is a more significant economic threat looming due to a sudden fall in consumer demand in countries around the world.

-Just as it is important to re-balance an investment portfolio in the face of challenging market circumstances as explained here, so is it essential to review an existing supply chain and consider spreading the risk through the diversification of production.
+It is vital to re-balance an investment portfolio in the face of challenging market circumstances, as explained here.
+Likewise, it is imperative to review an existing supply chain.
+It is worth considering spreading the risk through the diversification of production.

 How are global markets responding to Covid-19?

-The high transmission rate of Covid-19 has placed a large proportion of the world’s population at risk and governments are now aiming to ‘flatten the curve’ and slow infection rates in order to avoid overwhelming local health services.
-Stricter regulation has led to widespread ‘social distancing’ with limited interaction as schools’ lessons stop, university campuses close and people increasingly work from home, shunning meetings and any large-scale social activity.
+The high transmission rate of Covid-19 has placed a large proportion of the world’s population at risk.
+Governments are now aiming to ‘flatten the curve’ and slow infection rates.
+Stricter regulations are necessary to avoid overwhelming local health services.
+‘Social distancing’ is an essential condition.
+Limited interaction as schools’ lessons stop and university campuses close.
+People increasingly work from home, shunning meetings and any large-scale social activity.

-As many global markets have entered a phase of inactivity, opportunities to spend money are significantly restricted.
-The hospitality and travel industries were first to be hit, but almost all types of economic activity have quickly been impacted.
-Confidence is heavily affected too, with companies struggling to maintain a regular level of business as revenue drops dramatically.
+Global markets have entered a phase of inactivity.
+Thus opportunities to spend money are significantly restricted.
+The most hit industry are hospitality and travel industries first.
+However, almost all types of economic activity have quickly suffered.
+Consumer confidence is profoundly affected too.
+Companies are struggling to maintain a healthy level of business as revenue drops.
 The result is a struggle for survival with staff layoffs almost inevitable.
-This phase of rapid escalation for Covid-19 means that a return to normal daily life is likely to be postponed and the risk of global recession is growing increasingly real.
+The risk of a global recession is growing increasingly real.

 Three potential outcomes for the current crisis

-There is considerable uncertainty about how the Covid-19 crisis will play out because this virus strain only recently emerged and it is not yet well understood.
-There are a range of issues that make its progress unpredictable, including seasonality (whether it survives well in the warmer temperatures of a northern hemisphere spring and summer) and the impact of undetected, milder cases (the risk of as asymptomatic transmission).
+There is considerable uncertainty about how the Covid-19 crisis will play out.
+As this virus strain only recently emerged and it is not yet well understood.
+There is a range of issues that make its progress unpredictable.
+It includes seasonality (whether it survives well in the warmer temperatures of a northern hemisphere spring and summer).
+Also, the impact of undetected, milder cases (the risk of as asymptomatic transmission).
 The possibility of re-infection by returning citizens also holds the potential to raise patient numbers once more in markets which are initially considered to be improving (such as China).
-With a fully tested and approved vaccine unlikely to be available for many months, it is difficult to know the ultimate effect of Covid-19 on global health and economic activity.
+It is difficult to know the ultimate effect of Covid-19 on global health and economic activity.
+A fully tested and approved vaccine unlikely to be available for many months.
 Below we look at three possible outcomes for the current crisis:

 1/ Quick Recovery

-According to the COVID-19 Briefing Notes published by McKinsey & Company, this most optimistic scenario accepts that there will be a continuing growth in the number of cases due to the high transmissibility of the virus, which in turn will lead to a strong public reaction and a fall in consumer demand.
-However, with effective steps taken by governments to achieve control in a manner similar to China, the peak of public concern may come within just a few weeks.
-Given the low fatality rate among children and working-age adults, it is expected that levels of concern may diminish even while the disease continues to spread, while older people – and especially those with underlying conditions – take extra care to protect their own health.
-Most citizens are likely to adopt more careful behaviour – including social distancing – and there is an assumption that the virus is likely to be seasonal and will be significantly impacted by the warmer weather of spring and summer.
+A COVID-19 Briefing Notes published by McKinsey highlights the most optimistic scenario.
+It accepts that there will be a continuing growth in the number of cases due to the high transmissibility of the virus.
+In turn, it will lead to a strong public reaction and a fall in consumer demand.
+However, Governments are taking active steps to achieve control like China.
+But the peak of public concern may come within just a few weeks.
+Given the low fatality rate among children and working-age adults, it is expected that levels of anxiety may diminish.
+While the disease continues to spread, older people – and especially those with underlying conditions – take extra care to protect their health.
+Most citizens are likely to adopt more careful behaviour such as social distancing.
+Also, there is an assumption that the virus is seasonal and will be significantly affected by the warmer weather of spring and summer.

-Under this scenario, global GDP growth will fall from the previous estimate of 2.5 percent to about 2 percent during 2020, with China making the biggest contribution to the fall (down from 6 percent to about 4.7 percent); East Asia falling 1 percent; and other large economies around the world down by around 0.5 percent.
-China is expected to restart factory output (although customer confidence on the mainland might only recover by end of Q2 2020).
+Under this scenario, global GDP growth will fall from the previous estimate of 2.5 per cent to about 2 per cent during 2020.
+China will be making the most significant contribution to the fall (down from 6 per cent to about 4.7 per cent).
+East Asia will fall by 1 per cent and other large economies around the world down by around 0.5 per cent.
+China will restart factory output (although customer confidence on the mainland might only recover by the end of Q2 2020).

 2/ Global Slowdown

-This scenario assumes that gradual control of the virus worldwide takes place somewhat slower than was achieved by China, and that high transmission rates occur across Europe and the US, but on a localized basis, because of effective government counter measures and social distancing implemented by individuals and firms.
-The expectation is for some spread across Africa, India, and into other densely populated territories, but the transmissibility of the virus will decline naturally with the onset of the northern hemisphere spring.
+This scenario assumes that gradual control of the virus worldwide takes place somewhat slower than achieved in China.
+High transmission rates occur across Europe and the US, but on a localized basis.
+It is due to the competent government countermeasures and social distancing implemented by individuals and firms.
+The expectation is for some spread across Africa, India, and into other densely populated territories.
+The transmissibility of the virus will decline naturally with the onset of the northern hemisphere spring.

-For the United States, there is an assumption of between 100,000 and 500,000 cases in total with one major epicentre that has 40 to 50 percent of all cases, with two or three smaller centres totally a similar amount and the remainder spread more widely.
-This reaction may last for six to eight weeks in cities with active transmission, and three to four weeks in neighbouring towns.
-The resulting demand shock can be expected to cut global GDP growth in half during 2020, reducing it to between 1 percent and 1.5 percent.
-This will put the global economy into a slowdown but not into full recession.
+For the United States, there is an assumption of between 100,000 and 500,000 cases in total.
+One major epicentre has 40 to 50 per cent of all cases.
+Two or three smaller centres have a similar amount, and the remainder spread more widely.
+This reaction may last for six to eight weeks in cities with active transmission—three to four weeks in neighbouring towns.
+The resulting demand shock can cut global GDP growth in half during 2020, reducing it to between 1 per cent and 1.5 per cent.
+Overall, it will put the global economy into a slowdown but not into full recession.

-In this scenario, a global slowdown would affect small and midsize companies more acutely than large corporations, while less developed economies would suffer more than advanced markets.
-Not all sectors would be equally affected: service sectors – such as aviation, travel, and tourism – would likely to be hardest hit, with airlines suffering a steep fall in traffic in the busy summer season leading to bankruptcies and market consolidation.
+In this scenario, a global slowdown would affect small and midsize companies more than large corporations.
+Less developed economies would suffer more than advanced markets.
+Not all sectors would be equally affected.
+Service sectors – such as aviation, travel, and tourism – would likely to be hardest hit.
+Airlines would be suffering a steep fall in traffic in the busy summer season leading to bankruptcies and market consolidation.

 The steep drop in consumer confidence would likely mean that much market demand is delayed.
-This has implications for many consumer product companies (and their suppliers) which operate with limited working capital and a narrow margin for profitability.
-Demand is anticipated to rise in May–June as concerns about the virus diminish.
-Most other sectors would also be heavily affected due to the drop in national and global GDP, with oil and gas, for example, adversely affected as oil prices stay lower than expected until Q3.
+The above has implications for many consumer product companies (and their suppliers).
+They operate with limited working capital and a narrow margin for profitability.
+Demand will rise in May–June as concerns about the virus diminish.
+Most other sectors would also be profoundly affected due to the drop in national and global GDP.
+Oil and gas, for example, adversely affected as oil prices stay lower than expected until Q3.

 3/ Pandemic and Recession

-This scenario is similar to the global slowdown outlined above, except that it assumes that the Covid-19 virus is not seasonal and will not be moderated by spring warming in the northern hemisphere.
-High levels of reinfection by travellers crossing national borders may also add to the continuing case growth which is expected through Q2 and Q3, potentially overwhelming healthcare systems around the world and delaying the recovery in consumer confidence to Q3 or beyond.
-The severe economic impact of this most pessimistic scenario is likely to result in a full recession, with global growth in 2020 falling to between –1.5 percent and 0.5 percent.
+This scenario is similar to the global slowdown outlined above.
+This one assumes that the Covid-19 virus is not seasonal and will not be moderated by spring warming in the northern hemisphere.
+High levels of re-infection by travellers crossing national borders may also add to the continuing case growth.
+It is expected through Q2 and Q3, to overwhelm the healthcare systems around the world.
+It would delay the recovery in consumer confidence to Q3 or beyond.
+The severe economic impact of this most pessimistic scenario is likely to result in a full recession.
+Global growth in 2020 will be falling to between –1.5 per cent and 0.5 per cent.

 Reducing the strain of Covid-19 on the supply chain